yellowenergy/openshift-cartridge-scala/README.md

-# OpenShift Cartridge for deploy Reactive Applications
+# OpenShift Cartridge to deploy Reactive Applications

 With this cartridge you can easily deploy Scala, Spray, Play and Akka applications, or any SBT based applications, on the [Openshift PaaS](https://www.openshift.com/).